Travel Report: Wenchong Bridge, Taishun County.

-November 2017.
-According to a local man Amy spoke with, Wenchong Bridge was rebuilt just a few years ago after the original was destroyed by a fire.
-Some of the wood salvaged from the old bridge was incorporated into the current structure.
+According to a local man Amy spoke with, Wenchong Bridge had to be almost entirely rebuilt in 2015 after the original burned down in a fire.
+While we couldn’t get a solid date on how old the first structure had been, the man reckoned it was sometime in the mid 1800s.
+Some of the wood salvaged from the old bridge was incorporated into the new one.

-November 2017.
-Look up at the ceiling to find the woodcutter’s signature on one of the beams.
-There’s also an autograph from the stonecutter who contributed to Wenchong Bridge’s reconstruction.
+Look up at the ceiling and you’ll find the woodcutter’s signature on one of the beams.

-November 2017.
-We were hanging out in Wenchong Bridge enjoying the rural views when this grisly old farmer trudged through wordlessly… head down…. carrying his load.
-I followed his progress for a bit as he made his way through the field, before settling down by the stream to fill his buckets.
-He moved slowly and even when his buckets had been set down on the riverbank he looked like he had the weight of the world on his shoulders.
+I followed his progress for a bit as he made his way down an adjacent field.
+Eventually, he stopped and settled down by a stream to fill his buckets.
+He moved slowly in a way that suggested he literally had the weight of the world on his shoulders.
 “Farmer’s life is a hard one” said Amy, shaking her car keys.

 Check out my other articles from around Taishun County.

 For more on the region, have a look at my travel reports from around Zhejiang Province.

 Like these?
 Then why not leaf through my many other reports from all across China.